Updated: January 5, 2025

 • The plan is free for all employers to implement

-The program was signed into law in 2019, and as of April 2024, businesses with 25 or more employers were invited to sign up for the pilot launch.
+The program was signed into law in 2019, and in April 2024, businesses with 25 or more employers were invited to sign up for the pilot launch.
 When the its officially up and running, it will require certain employers to enroll employees in the program, although all private sector employers can participate once it becomes active.

 In this employer’s guide, we will discuss the program’s origins, who will be required to offer access once it becomes active, and if there are exemptions if a business already provides employees with access to a retirement savings plan.